 - Good opportunities for career advancement.
 A large number of baby boomers—many in top management positions—are expected to retire in the next decade.
 This will create more advancement opportunities than in the past.

 - Great for women and minorities.
 The accounting industry is a great option for women and minorities.
-Women now make up 50 percent of accounting students, and many firms have diversity programs and initiatives that seek to increase the number of minorities in the accounting industry.
+Women now make up more than 50 percent of accounting students in the United States, and many firms have diversity programs and initiatives that seek to increase the number of minorities in the accounting industry.

 - Long hours during busy periods.
 Expect to work 40+ hours a week during peak tax-filing periods.
 (This time demand is often offset by the ability to work fewer hours during off-peak times.)

 - High pressure/stress.
 Public accountants face a lot of pressure to prepare returns and meet deadlines during the tax period, which runs from January to April.
 Some accountants help manage multimillion-dollar finances and have no margin for error.